Orthopaedic Associates, Inc

 You may also develop elbow pain from osteoarthritis, also known as wear-and-tear arthritis.
 However, this type of arthritis is less common in the elbow joint.

-The providers at Orthopaedic Associates, Inc, conduct thorough examinations when you come in with complaints of elbow pain to determine the underlying cause.
+The providers at Orthopaedic Associates, Inc, will conduct thorough examinations when you come in with complaints of elbow pain to determine the underlying cause.

 Your provider asks detailed questions about your symptoms, including when they started, underlying causes (if known), and the type of pain you feel.
 They also ask about your usual activities to confirm or rule out an overuse injury.